Dear Islanders and Tourists those who’ve been in love with the Pearl Island – Phu Quoc,

 No killing Parrotfish – the fish that shapes the reefs is the statement that we would like to convey to you to save Phu Quoc marine life.

-However, if you are aware of the fact that Parrotfish possesses an important position in the marine ecosystem, you probably behave differently.
+However, if you are aware of the fact that Parrotfish possess an important position in the marine ecosystem, you probably behave differently.
 Most parrotfishes live on coral reefs, where they eat seaweed, they are herbivores, feeding mainly on epilithic algae.
 Their feeding helps to keep the reef clean, ensuring that corals are not smothered by seaweed and that there is room for new coral larvae to attach.
 This allows our reefs to stay healthy and grow, providing habitat for other fish and invertebrates.
 As they graze, parrotfish also consume rock and dead coral, which is ground up and excreted as sand.
 A large parrotfish can produce hundreds of 150 – 450 kg of sand per year, which helps to build our island-famous beaches”, and corals provide sanctuaries where young fish can fatten up, supporting large fisheries as well as tourism industries.
 Coral reefs also protect coastlines from erosion and flooding.

-We are seeing a dramatic reduction in reef fish population including Parrotfish than ever whereas a rapid increase of dead coral ongoing.
-With its vital cleaning function, Parrotfish consumes dead coral or cleans algae from corals then grinds the inedible calcium carbonate (reef material made mostly of coral skeletons) which is excreted as sand back onto the reef to build a beautiful beach like at most beautiful islands of Phu Quoc, notably: Dam Ngang Island, May Rut Island and Fingernail Island.
+Another thing that you might be concerned about is the fact that on Phu Quoc island, we are seeing a dramatic reduction in reef fish population including Parrotfish than ever with a rapid increase of dead coral ongoing.
+With its vital cleaning function, Parrotfish consumes dead coral or cleans algae from corals then grinds the inedible calcium carbonate (reef material made mostly of coral skeletons) which is excreted as sand back onto the reef to build a beautiful beach like most beautiful islands of Phu Quoc, notably: Dam Ngang Island, May Rut Island, and Fingernail Island.

 If the situation of catching Parrotfish keeps going on at such a rate, we still witness the striking disappearance of beautiful coral reefs in Phu Quoc.
 80% of Phu Quoc coral reefs are now in very poor conditions with the significant invasion of seaweed; thereby it’s urgent to be conscious of the importance of Parrotfish as well as enriching ourselves with the proper knowledge before getting on a sea trip.